wdi-sf-july/notes/week_00_prep_work/day_1/dawn_intro_git/ReadMe.md

 Plus it functions as a backup system, a safe place for all your work.
 Using a VCS means that if you screw things up or lose files, you can generally recover easily.
 In addition, you get all this for very little overhead.

 Software programming is a highly team based activity, large teams working together on single projects.
-That's why I love programming: A project is always more fun when you’ve got friends working with you.
+That's why I love programming: A project is always more fun when you've got friends working with you.

 So how do you collaborate in software projects, what are some useful workflows and best practices?
 Git and github provide a framework, tools and workflows for collaboration.